Blazemeter/taurus/site/dat/docs/Apiritif.md

 # Apiritif
-Allows to run load and functional Python tests based on nose library.
+Allows to run load and functional Python tests using [Apiritif test framework](https://github.com/Blazemeter/apiritif), which is based on nose library.

 Taurus can loop test suite execution in a loop until desired number of `iterations` will complete or `hold-for` time will be exceeded.